 - Ruptured fallopian tube

 - Ruptured or twisted ovarian cyst

-- Separation of the pelvic bones after giving birth
+- Separation of the pelvic bones after childbirth

 - Strained pelvic muscles

-- Urinary tract infections (UTIs), including cystitis or urethritis
+- Urinary tract infections (UTIs) such as cystitis or urethritis

-- Uterine fibroids that are degenerating or causing cramps and excessive bleeding
+- Uterine fibroids causing cramps or excessive bleeding

-Relief methods for pelvic pain ultimately depend on the cause or reason you are experiencing pelvic pain.
-At Ramos Center, we prioritize interventional and functional pain relief methods over addictive pain medication or surgery.
-Our pain relief methods focus on relieving pain by addressing the source of the problem rather than treating the symptoms that mask the root issue.
-While some pain medication may be necessary, it is secondary to our goals.
-Surgery is not entirely avoidable but is viewed as a last resort.
+Relief methods for pelvic pain are dependent on the underlying cause.
+At Ramos Center, we prioritize interventional and functional pain relief techniques over pain medication or surgery.
+Our methods focus on addressing the root problem rather than masking the symptoms with medication.
+Surgery is only recommended as a last resort.

-With that in mind, some pain relief options we provide for pelvic pain at Ramos Center include the following:
+Here are some of the pain relief options we offer for pelvic pain at Ramos Center:

 - Dorsal root ganglion block